ScottsAnalysis/Data-Analysis/README.md

 # Data-Analysis

-Analysis and visualisation of public data sets using SQL, R and Tableau.
+Analysis and visualisation of public data sets using SQL, R and PowerBI.